 Then there is knitting.
 For “Particulart: The art of chemistry, knitting and gentle protest”, she knit molecules: air pollution from incinerators, greenhouse gases, vehicle exhausts, and stratospheric ozone depletion chemistry.
 She created “Ghost Bees” out of knitted plastic bags and milk cartons to highlight colony collapse disorder and species extinction.

-Now she is working on her vision for a programme of public art in St Loyes City Council ward in Exeter, aimed at nurturing a sense of place among residents and workers, and building community.
+In recent years, she has directed her attention to the local area around her home, and in 2018 ran a programme of public art in St Loyes City Council ward in Exeter, aimed at nurturing a sense of place among residents and workers, and building community.

 Clare’s background is in science, economics, energy and the environment, including employment at Cambridge Econometrics and the Met Office.
-She is a Resident at Kaleider in Exeter, and a member of the art.earth+CCANW network, Visual Arts South West, and a-n.
+She is a Resident at Kaleider in Exeter, and a member of Visual Arts South West and the Artist’s Newsletter.
 She is also an Honorary Research Fellow at the University of Exeter.
 All is grist to her mill.